-As shown in Indicator 14I, six out of the nine Australian jurisdictions reported a reduction in their premium rates for the Property and business services industry in 2016-17 when compared to 2015-16.
-The Northern Territory showed the largest decrease over the last year in its premium rates (down 22 per cent), followed by the Australian Government and Western Australia (down 4 per cent each).
-South Australia recorded the highest premium rate (1.54 per cent of payroll), while New South Wales recorded the lowest (0.49 per cent of payroll).
+As shown in Indicator 14I, five out of the nine Australian jurisdictions reported a reduction in their premium rates for the Property and business services industry in 2017-18 when compared to 2016-17.
+Comcare showed the largest decrease over the last year in its premium rates (down 27 per cent), followed by the Australian Capital Territory (down 8 per cent) and South Australia (down by 4 per cent).
+The Northern Territory recorded a 23 per cent increase in their premium rate for this industry, followed by Western Australia (up 4 per cent).
+The Northern Territory recorded the highest premium rate (0.91 per cent of payroll), while New South Wales recorded the lowest (0.48 per cent of payroll).

-New Zealand recorded a 23 per cent increase in its premium rate from 0.26 per cent of payroll in 2015-16 to 0.32 per cent of payroll in 2016-17.
+New Zealand recorded a 10 per cent decrease in its premium rate from 0.30 per cent of payroll in 2016-17 to 0.27 per cent of payroll in 2017-18.